nandiashim/nandiashim.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my digital space!
+Welcome to my digital realm!
 I'm excited to pull back the curtain and give you a glimpse into my life as a Postdoctoral Research Associate at USC's Warshel Center for Multiscale Simulations.
 Picture a rollercoaster ride through the realms of physics, chemistry, and biology—that's my daily grind!
 I’m currently on a mission to decode the Renilla Luciferase enzyme, Nature’s very own neon light, with the help of advanced QM/MM methods.

 But wait, there's more!
 My scientific curiosity extends to unraveling the secrets of amyloid fibrils, proteins with links to Alzheimer’s and Parkinson’s.
 It’s a high-stakes challenge, but I’m all in, fueled by the promise of breakthroughs and deeper insights.